Handle screen rotation without onConfigurationChanged

 }

-You can get full code of two classes here.
+You can find the full code for both classes here.

-To test the code, you have to set screenOrientation to landscape or portrait in AndroidManifest.xml or setRequestedOrientation in the activity.
+To test the code, set screenOrientation to landscape or portrait in AndroidManifest.xml or use setRequestedOrientation in the activity.

 Bonus: This is an example of how to apply the startDeg and endDeg above to views: